jcuga/pianobar-remote-control/README.md

 $ ./pianobar-rc -h

 Usage of ./pianobar-rc:
+  -delay uint
+    	Delay --delay seconds before starting pianobar (default 0).
+Allows time for networking to start on boot if auto-running.
   -hardban
     	If set, the 'ban' button does a perm ban instead of 1 month. (issues ban instead of tired command).
   -http string